 A great mentor inspired her to pursue hematology.

-“In my second month as an intern at LAC+USC Medical Center, I was in the hematology ward.
-I had the great fortune to work with Dr. Alexandra Levine, a renowned hematologist and then-chair of the hematology division at the Keck School of Medicine.
-She is a very special person who inspired me to pursue a specialty in hematology.
+“In my second month as an intern at Los Angeles County+USC Medical Center, I was in the hematology ward.
+I had the great fortune to work with Dr. Alexandra Levine, a renowned hematologist and then-chair of the hematology division at the Keck School.
+She is a very special person, who inspired me to pursue a specialty in hematology.
 I later met and had the opportunity to work with Dr. Donald Feinstein, who had been her mentor.
 I knew then that hematologists really embody the combination of humanism and intellect that I was looking for in my career.”

 The will to help others motivated her to become a physician.